 Dean of Students January 1 E2Y

 06. CERTIFICATION STATEMENT

 This UPPS has been approved by the following individuals in their official capacities and represents Texas State policy and procedure from the date of this document until superseded.

-University Attorney; senior reviewer of this UPPS
+Director, University Police Department; senior reviewer of this UPPS